 Many people also make the mistake of thinking they have to pay for all of the activities that they want to do in Aruba.
 Depending on what you want to do, you may have to pay for some things.
 However, there are tons of free activities in Aruba that are definitely worth doing.
 If you love snorkeling, then there’s no reason to take an expensive snorkeling tour on an overcrowded boat, when you can go to one of the best beaches in Aruba and snorkel for free.
 If you do want to do a snorkeling tour, then we recommend one of those in our main article is well.
 We also list the rest of the free activities there.

 Last, but not least, we wanted to cover the topic of alcohol prices.
 Is alcohol expensive?
 Mostly, yeah.
 The beer is way overpriced and so are most other alcoholic beverages.
 However, you can get pretty good prices on rum and wine from “Save More”.
 We bought a $9 bottle of Caribbean rum, a lime and a two-liter bottle of cola and enjoyed Cuba Libres all week.
 That sure beats $55 for a 20 pack of 250 ml (<9 oz) bottles of beer.

 So there you have it.
 If you plan your trip right, then you can have an affordable vacation on this beautiful Caribbean island.
 If you have any questions on where to stay, where to eat or what to do, then please feel free to leave a comment or read through our budget travel guide for Aruba.
 If you’re more interested in a luxury escape, then we’re also happy to point you in the right direction.
+Here are the 5 best all-inclusive resorts in Aruba that we recommend.
 Go make your dream vacation a reality!